SECURITIES AND EXCHANGE COMMISSION

 8. Covenant Not to Solicit.
-During the longer of (a) a period of one year beginning on the Commencement Date, or (b) the duration of your employment with the Company plus one year following the termination thereof, you shall not, directly or indirectly (whether as an employer, operator, agent, independent contractor, consultant, owner, director, officer, shareholder, investor, partner (general or limited), joint venturer or any other relationship or relationships similar to any of the foregoing), anywhere in the world, except as specifically provided in this Section 8 below:
+During the longer of (a) a period of one year beginning on the Commencement Date, or (b) the duration of your employment with the Company plus one year following the termination thereof, you shall not, directly or indirectly (whether as an employer, operator, agent, independent contractor, consultant, owner, director, officer, shareholder, investor, partner (general or limited), joint venturer or any other relationship or relationships similar to any of the foregoing), anywhere in the world do the following:

 (a) Agreement to Arbitrate.
 Except as provided for any action arising out of any violation of the Inventions Agreement or as set forth in clause (b) below addressing excluded claims and remedies, you and the Company both agree that any disputes of any kind whatsoever arising out of or relating to the termination of your employment with the Company, including any breach of this Agreement, shall be subject to final and binding arbitration.

 (b) Excluded Claims, Relief and Enforcement.
 You understand that this Agreement does not prohibit you from pursuing an administrative claim with a local, state, or federal administrative body such as the Department of Fair Employment and Housing, the Equal Employment Opportunity Commission, the National Labor Relations Board, or the Workers Compensation Board, or the Department of Unemployment Assistance for unemployment benefits.
-This Agreement does not preclude the Company from pursuing court action regarding any claims arising out of any breach of the Inventions Agreement or other claims not otherwise resulting from, or arising out of, the termination of your employment with the Company.
+This Agreement does not preclude the Company or you from pursuing court action regarding any claims arising out of any breach of the Inventions Agreement or other claims not otherwise resulting from, or arising out of, the termination of your employment with the Company.
 Nothing in this Agreement prohibits either party from seeking injunctive or declaratory relief from a court of competent jurisdiction.
 Either the Company or you may bring an action in court to compel arbitration under this Agreement and to enforce an arbitration award.
-Otherwise, with the exception of claims set forth in this clause or arising out of the Inventions Agreement, neither party shall initiate or prosecute any lawsuit or claim in anyway related to any arbitrable claim, including without limitation any claims as to the making, existence, validity, or enforceability of the agreement to arbitrate.
+Otherwise, with the exception of claims set forth in this clause or arising out of the Inventions Agreement, or which are asserted in any court or administrative action as an affirmative defense, counterclaim, cross-claim, third party or other claim, neither party shall initiate or prosecute any lawsuit or claim in anyway related to any arbitrable claim, including without limitation any claims as to the making, existence, validity, or enforceability of the agreement to arbitrate.